 Maria Hernandez Park, Bushwick, Brooklyn NY

-Made specifically for Maria Hernandez Park and the surrounding Bushwick community, this familiar picnic scene symbolizes the gathering, relaxing and sharing experienced with friends and family in public space.
+Picnic was fabricated specifically for Maria Hernandez Park and the surrounding Bushwick community.
+This familiar picnic scene symbolizes the gathering, relaxing and sharing experienced with the public space of a Brooklyn park.
 This hand-cast concrete picnic serves as a tribute to those symbols, turning a temporary happening into a static monument for participation and contemplation.

 AN INTERIOR COMPLEX

 Wave Hill Sun Room Project Space, Bronx, NY

 Gypsum plaster, epoxy putty, wood, foam, latex and acrylic paint

 An Interior Complex recreates the stone balustrade bordering the edge of Wave Hill’s Lower Lawn inside their window patio Sun Porch.
 Beginning on the exterior stone precipice of the sun porch, 25 surreal hand-made balusters appear to be crashing through the window and entering the room.
 As the balusters edge further into the space, they become anthropomorphized, breaking apart, losing their function and mimicking deflated and mutated beings.

 Presented by Socrates Sculpture Park and Rockrose Development Corporation

 Concrete, ceramic tile, aluminum, fiberglass, seed, acrylic paint

 This commissioned sculpture is a second iteration of A Public Pool presented at Socrates Sculpture Park.
 Positioned specifically for The Lot, a small park on Crescent Street, this Backyard Pool serves as a flagship of non-functionality and dislocation in the bustling urbanity of Long Island City.